 In addition to the admission requirements of the Graduate School, all applicants are required to submit scores from the General Test of the Graduate Record Examinations, three letters of recommendation, and a Personal Statement.
-Prospective students are strongly encouraged to read the Department of Animal Science Web pages before applying.
+Prospective students should review the List of Requirements before applying.

 Applications for graduate studies are submitted online through the University of Connecticut Graduate School.
+Students normally matriculate beginning with the Fall semester, but occasionally, students begin at the start of the Spring semester.
 The Department of Animal Science reviews complete applications on a revolving basis.
 However, the following University of Connecticut Graduate School deadlines must be met in order to matriculate during the semesters indicated:

 Completed applications for Fall semester admissions must be received by February 1st.
-(Fall 2017 applicants who are offered enrollment must accept enrollment online by July 28, 2017).
+(Fall 2018 applicants who are offered enrollment must accept enrollment online by July 2018 (Date TBD)).

-Application deadlines for Fall and Spring semesters pertain to both international and domestic students.
-Application deadlines are flexible, but it is necessary to discuss late applications with the Graduate Admissions Committee Chair (Dr. Kumar Venkitanarayanan) in advance of submitting a late application.
+Deadlines for Fall and Spring semesters pertain to both international and domestic students.
+Application deadlines are somewhat flexible, but it is necessary to discuss late applications with the Graduate Admissions Committee Chair (Dr. Dennis D'Amico) in advance of submitting a late application.
 International applicants are encouraged to submit their application materials as early as possible.